Last Revised: November 1, 2018

 (a) General Use

-In general, the Personal Data you submit to Us is used to respond to requests that you make, to aid Us in serving you better, to improve our Service, and to provide the Website to you.
+In general, the Personal Data you submit to us is used to respond to requests that you make, to aid us in serving you better, to improve our Service, to secure our Service, and to provide the Services to you and to our Customer.
 We use your Personal Data in the following ways:

-- facilitate the creation of and secure your Account on Our network;
+to facilitate creation and security your Account on our network;

-- facilitate and process payments you make for Services that you purchase on the Website;
+to facilitate and process payments you make for Services that you purchase on the website;

-- send newsletters, surveys, offers, and other promotional materials related to the Website, Service and services made available by third parties and for other marketing purposes of Fleetsmith.
+to send newsletters, surveys, offers, and other promotional materials related to the website, Service and services made available by third parties and for other marketing purposes of Fleetsmith.